SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 ### Normal Mode ###

-Once all devices are connected, the [`coap_all`](https://stash.silabs.com/users/mdorval/repos/wisun_stability/browse/Border_Router_scripts/coap_all) bash script allows sending the same CoAP request to all connected devices, allowing an easy monitoring of the entire network.
+Once all devices are connected, the [`coap_all`](linux_border_router_wsbrd/coap_all) bash script allows sending the same CoAP request to all connected devices, allowing an easy monitoring of the entire network.

 ### CoAP Resources ###

-The following resources are available via CoAP, split in several groups:
+The following resources are available via CoAP, split in several groups.
+To reduce the initial code size, some are only conditionally compiled:

 - 'statistics' for values accumulated over time
   - 'statistics/app' for values coming from the application